 Chang, Chung-yuan the author of the Tao: A new way of thinking that is our main text takes the reader backward and forward in reading a current chapter, which follows Lao Zi’s effort to unravel the essence of Dao in small steps building understanding.
-For example, in Chapter 5 the word chung, which means center is explained, is extended in Chapter 6 by relating it to the Chinese word ku shen, meaning spirit or valley.
-Another example is the multiple times Chang uses authors like Hegel, Heidegger, and Nishida, to help us understand by comparing the Dao to other thinkers’ thought.
+For example, in Chapter 5 the word chung, which means the center is explained, is extended in Chapter 6 by relating it to the Chinese word ku shen, meaning spirit or valley.
+Another example is the multiple times’ Chang uses authors like Hegel, Heidegger, and Nishida, to help us understand by comparing the Dao to other thinkers’ thought.
 The concept of dialectical thinking is another example appearing before and again here in Chapter 7 that Chang continues building upon.
 Chapter 7’s commentary ends pushing us forward informing us that “The idea of self-determining present will be further discussed in the commentary in Chapter 28.”
 So, one can jump ahead to read that in an effort to think deeper into how Chang sees the Dao unfolding or we can let it unfold as we read forward.
 The challenge of reading Chang’s commentaries makes me think just presenting them will help our understanding unfold.
-So, after Lao Tzu’s text and Chang’s Commentary is presented my commentary Dialogue Squared – Dialogue² unfolds.
+After Lao Tzu’s Chapter and Chang’s Commentary, my Dialogue² reflection unfolds.

 The existences of heaven and earth are long-lasting.

 Their existences are long-lasting because they do not

 When the wise stays back, he steps forward.

 When he forgets his self, he finds his self.